How Can We Help?

-- An Illness Benefit earnings line, for the amount of hours of leave, and the amount of illness benefit received from DEASP.
-This line will not be taxed.
+- for the number of hours of leave and the amount of Illness Benefit received from DSP

 The Illness Benefit earnings type needs to be configured to match your particular contractual needs.
 For instance, whether the benefit will be considered when calculating pension contributions or bonus/pay type of earnings.

-It should be defined as non taxable, with individual employee rates, and a fixed amount per pay run cycle.
+It should be defined as non-taxable, with individual employee rates, and a fixed amount per pay run cycle.